tangodata/draft.tangoandchaos/source/pages/06/06_26_walkingbad.md

 /6_videos/SixWalks/Swoop

 The step in the demo above is exaggerated.
 And also, it's not tango, because it's not answering to any music -- but let's use it as a way of identifying what happens when we add a little leg bend to the end of our step.
 What we have done is taken our basic straight-leg tango step, and added some knee bend around the high point where the heels pass.
 As the heels pass, we smoothly bend our supporting leg, and then straighten it a bit to push off, just before the other foot strikes the floor.
-But be careful—this step is a minefield.
+But be careful -- this step is a minefield.
 It's a Pandora's box, and it comes with warnings:

 1. If you aren't completely comfortable and proficient with the straight-leg walk, then you don't have a chance of doing this step well.
 Learn how to walk over a straight leg first, before attempting this one.
 If you don't, you may have a mess on your hands.